 - Generate superior, risk-adjusted returns for the capital committed; - Increase the probability that innovative new goods and services in British Columbia gain fullscale commercialization; - Increase the depth of the venture capital market in British Columbia; and - Enhance the visibility of British Columbia as an attractive market for venture capital opportunities in North America and globally.

-In April 2008, the BCRCF announced that it is investing a total of \$90 million with six venture capital fund managers, who collectively manage more than \$2 billion of investment capital.
-Each of the managers has a proven track record of investing successfully in one or more of the four key technology sectors.
-The six fund managers are:
+The BCRCF invests with venture capital fund managers, who have a proven track record of investing successfully in one or more of the four key technology sectors.